fcccode/TokenPriv/README.md

 # TokenExec

 Just trying to learn how windows access token works and what we can do with it.
-You can use this tool to in red teaming engagements.
+You can use this tool to in red team engagements.

 #### What it can do?